moses-codes/batonpass/README.md

 https://batonpass.up.railway.app/

 # Tech used
-I implemented HTML, CSS, and JavaScript for both front and back end (Node/Express), as well as Mongoose for the MongoDB Atlas database, and the templating language EJS to handle the client-side views.
+I implemented HTML, CSS, and JavaScript for both front and back end (Node/Express), as well as Mongoose for the MongoDB database, and the templating language EJS to handle the client-side views.

-I used MVC (Model-view-controller) architecture for this app to organize the back-end.
+I used MVC (Model-view-controller) architecture and designed a REST API for the front-end and back-end to communicate.

 ---

 # Install & Run

 Type `npm install` into your terminal to install the dependencies, and `npm start` to run.
+You'll need a database connection to MongoDB Atlas.

 ---